Tinco Martinus Lycklama à Nijeholt: Family background

 Tinco Lycklama, undated drawing (source: Annales de la Société scientifique et Littéraire de Cannes).

 Tinco Lycklama was the oldest of the seven children of Jan Anne Lycklama à Nijeholt (1809-1891), esquire, mayor of Opsterland and a member of the States-Provincial of Frisia, and his wife Ypkjen Hillegonda van Eysinga (1815-1854).
 Tinco was named after his grandfather who was a grietman (mayor-judge) of Ooststellingwerf (1788-1790) and Utingeradeel (1790-1795).

 Tinco's mother died when he was only 16.
 In his travel diaries, he wrote that she gave him a taste for foreign languages and cultures.
 Four brothers and sisters died young.
 His sister Eritia Ena Romelia Lycklama à Nijeholt (1845-1902) and his brother Augustinus Lycklama à Nijeholt (1842-1906) survived him.

-Born and bred in the Dutch Reformed Church, he converted to the Catholic Church through the influence of his encounters in Ottoman Palestine.
+Raised in the Dutch Reformed Church, he converted to the Catholic Church through the influence of his encounters in Ottoman Palestine.
 On 21 July 1875, in Oosterhout, he married the Catholic baroness Juliana Agatha Jacoba thoe Schwartzenberg en Hohenlansberg (Oosterhout, 11 June 1845 - Leeuwarden, 11 June 1914), a daughter of Gemme Onuphrius Tjalling Burmania, Baron thoe Schwartzenberg en Hohenlansberg (1806-1862) and of Hendrika de Hoogh (1803-1880).
 In Cannes, Tinco Lycklama, although only an esquire, went by the nickname of "Baron Lycklama".
 Tinco and his wife remained childless.

 Early years at Beetsterzwaag

 Tinco grew up in a wealthy aristocratic family that owed its fortune to large land holdings, interests in the turf industry, smart marriages, and its position in Frisia's traditional elite.
 He spent his early years in the house where he was born at Beetsterzwaag (the "Lycklamahuis", situated on today's Hoofdstraat 80).
 His sister Eritia inherited this property in 1891, after the death of their father Jan Anne.
 When their mother died, in 1854, their property "Eysingahuis" (on the Hoofdstraat 46) – was co-owned by both the father and his children.
 Later, in 1868, Tinco became its sole proprietor.
-From September 1856, Tinco studies law at the university of Groningen.
-After 1861, he moves to Paris where he enrolls at the Ecole des Langues Orientales.
+From September 1856, Tinco studied law at the University of Groningen.
+After 1861, he moved to Paris where he was enrolled at the École des langues orientales.